dingnaamHK/myPythonLib/README.md

 var = dnMath.sim(*args) #Abritary amount of arguments
 ```

 For addition (getting the sum):
 ```python
 var.add()
 ```

-For Multiplication (getting the product):
+For multiplication (getting the product):
 ```python
 var.mul()
 ```